HUMAN DISPLAY : CLOTHING

 There was a huge development around the 1850s, when everyday people could afford the new industrial mirrors.

-Our self image suddenly rose from the murky reflection in water and the vague outlines in dark windows, suddenly we had a vivid everyday knowledge of how we looked.
+Our self-image suddenly rose from the murky reflection in water and the vague outlines in dark windows, suddenly we had the vivid everyday knowledge of how we looked.
+This had enormous consequences.

-We still needed other people to mirror our psychological identity and how we display it – but we could confirm our individual physical display in a mirror.
+We still needed other people to mirror our psychological identity and how we displayed it – but we could confirm our individual physical display in a mirror.

 Significantly, only around ten animals can cope with mirrors.